 Canada/U.S. Trade Facts

-The importance of Canada's relationship to Oregon is hard to overestimate.
-Canada is Oregon's largest and most important trade partner, with Oregon's exports to Canada reaching $2.34 billion in 2005.
-Many companies important to the Oregon economy–such as ESCO, Columbia Sportswear, Greenbrier, Freightliner, Weyerhaeuser–have operations in Canada.
-On a national level, Canada and the U.S. have the single largest bilateral trading relationship in the world, estimated at $500 billion a year.
-Approximately 86 percent of Canadian exports arrive in the United States.
+The importance of Canada's relationship to Oregon is hard to overstate.
+In 2014, Canada was Oregon's second-largest bilateral trade partner with more than $5.8 billion in trade between them.
+Canada is one of the leading sources of exports from the Port of Portland, provides the largest number of foreign tourists to Oregon, and nearly 80 Canadian companies have direct investment in Oregon.
+Many companies important to the Oregon economy, such as ESCO, Columbia Sportswear, Schnitzer Steel, Omega-Morgan, Greenbrier, Freightliner, and Jeld-Wen have operations in or significant sales to Canada.
+On a national level, Canada and U.S. have the single largest bilateral trading relationship in the world.
 Most importantly, Canada is the largest (and most stable) foreign supplier of natural gas, electricity, uranium and crude oil to the United States.

 Black Helterline's Canada/U.S. Cross Border Services